Submission of research data from human subjects

 - the submission consists of large number of sequences.

-→ When number of sequences is greater than 1024, you have to submit two or more times via NSSS
+- greater than 500, when number of sequences is greater than 1000, you have to submit two or more times via NSSS

-Otherwise, DDBJ recommends using the DDBJ Nucleotide Sequence Submission System (NSSS) .
+Basically, if none of the above applies to your data, DDBJ recommends using the DDBJ Nucleotide Sequence Submission System (NSSS).

 The Flow of MSS